Will Goodings

-Will Goodings (born 1983) is an Australian television and radio presenter.
+Will Goodings (born 5 July 1983) is an Australian television and radio presenter.

-He is best known for co-hosting the FIVEaa breakfast show with David Penberthy and for anchoring Seven News Adelaide bulletins alongside Rosanna Mangiarelli on Channel 7.
+He is best known for co-hosting FIVEaa Breakfast with David Penberthy and for anchoring Seven News Adelaide bulletins alongside Rosanna Mangiarelli on Channel 7.

 Radio

 Goodings commenced working at FIVEaa in 2007.
 He was appointed as the host of the station's afternoon program in December 2013.
 Goodings hosted the afternoon show until September when he was announced as the new co-host of the FIVEaa breakfast show, replacing Mark Aiston who moved to a weekend lifestyle program.
 Jeremy Cordeaux replaced Goodings on the afternoon program.

 Since Goodings joined Penberthy on the breakfast show, the program has continued to consistently rate well and the duo have routinely been nominated as the Best On-Air Team (Metro AM) at the annual Australian Commercial Radio Awards.
 However they have never won the award, having been defeated each year by teams from either Sydney's 2GB or Melbourne's 3AW.

 When Penberthy took paternity leave in 2017, Goodings co-hosted the breakfast program with various people including Jay Weatherill, Steven Marshall, Nick Xenophon and Grant Stevens.

 At the beginning of the COVID-19 pandemic in South Australia in 2020, Goodings commenced co-hosting the breakfast program remotely from a home studio.